Can High Cholesterol Cause Headaches?

 Although high cholesterol doesn’t directly cause headaches, cholesterol plaques in blood vessels can restrict blood flow to the brain, which may trigger migraines and headache symptoms.

-Discover the potential link between high cholesterol and headaches and learn why elevated cholesterol levels may not always be a risk factor for cardiovascular disease.
+Discover the potential link between high cholesterol and headaches and learn why cholesterol isn’t always a risk factor for cardiovascular disease.

 Can High Cholesterol Cause Headaches?

 Headaches aren’t a classic symptom of high cholesterol.
-However, individuals with elevated total cholesterol, also known as hypercholesterolemia, appear at increased risk of intense migraines.
+However, individuals with elevated total cholesterol, also known as hypercholesterolemia, appear to be at increased risk of intense migraines.

 Certain types of cholesterol have been linked to an increased risk of arterial plaque buildup and atherosclerosis, which are significant risk factors for coronary artery disease and heart attacks.